Claremont-HvZ-Web-Team/claremontHvZ/README.md

 First off, install [pip] [1] using your favorite package manager.
 If you're developing on a Mac, I recommend installing/using [homebrew] [2] as your package manager of choice.
-Then you can install pip with a command like

-    brew install pip
+Then `brew install python` will install pip.

 Using pip, you should have an easy time installing virtualenv: